BurntSushi/blog/content/post/transducers.md

 the key!
 That is, the time it takes to lookup a key is not related at all to the size of the set.

-Let's add another key to set to see what it looks like.
+Let's add another key to the set to see what it looks like.
 The following FSA represents an ordered set with keys "jul" and "mar":

 ![A set with two elements, FSA](/images/transducers/sets/set2.png)